Supreme Court issues administrative stay of abortion pill ruling

 "The Justice Department strongly disagrees with the Fifth Circuit's decision in Alliance for Hippocratic Medicine v.
 FDA to deny in part our request for a stay pending appeal," Attorney General Merrick Garland said in a statement Thursday, before the Justice Department formally made its request.
 "We will be seeking emergency relief from the Supreme Court to defend the FDA's scientific judgment and protect Americans' access to safe and effective reproductive care."

-The case, known as Alliance for Hippocratic Medicine v.
-FDA, is the most significant involving abortion rights to land before the Supreme Court since it ended the constitutional right to abortion by overturning Roe v.
+The case is the most significant one involving abortion rights to land before the Supreme Court since it ended the constitutional right to abortion by overturning Roe v.
 Wade last year.
 That decision paved the way for a dozen states to enact near-total bans on the procedure, while more have imposed new laws restricting the ability to obtain abortion care.

 But the district court's order and subsequent decision from the 5th Circuit conflict with a different ruling from a federal judge in Washington state.
 That decision ordered the FDA to maintain the status quo with regards to mifepristone's availability in 16 states and the District of Columbia.
 Those states and D.C. sued the Biden administration in February over a set of restrictions imposed on the drug and sought to preserve access to it.